Testimonials are one of the most effective ways of humanizing your brand; they serve as…

-At this point, you want to entice your visitors to come back or to buy the products you offer (photos, presets, Photoshop actions, etc.) Typically, this is how regular stores work, and it is the main purpose for advertising.
-Sometimes a photo is not worth a thousand words, and for this reason, it is essential to select your work carefully, so you can target the largest audience possible.
+At this point, you want to entice your visitors to come back or to buy the products you offer (photos, presets, Photoshop actions, etc.).
+Typically, this is how regular stores work, and it is the main purpose for advertising.
+Sometimes a photo is not worth a thousand words, and for this reason, it is essential to select your work carefully so that you can target the largest audience possible.

 Below, we are going to go through the top ten elements that must be an essential part of your photography site, if your aim is to make your brand successful.